 How to Find a Good Medical Detox

-Most drug and alcohol rehabilitation centers have relationships with facilities that perform medical detoxes.
+Most drug and alcohol rehabilitation centers have relationships with facilities that perform medical detox.
 If you are trying to help a loved one recover from alcoholism, contact your closest Narconon drug rehab facility.
 If it is determined that a medical detox is needed, the staff there can help you locate one that will provide quality care in the healthiest possible manner for the one you are trying to help.

-And when that is complete, the Narconon rehab program will help the person climb all the way out of their addiction, not just half-way.
+And when that is complete, the Narconon drug and alcohol rehab program will help the person climb all the way out of their addiction, not just half-way.
 This drug and alcohol recovery program can set their feet on a stable and sober path for the rest of their life.
-It's a long-term residential program that covers all the bases:
+It’s a long-term residential program that covers all the bases:

-- thorough physical detoxification using exercise, nutrition and a dry-heat sauna
+- Thorough physical detoxification using exercise, nutrition and a dry-heat sauna

-- nutritional support for physical recovery from the ravages of addiction or alcoholism
+- Nutritional support for physical recovery from the ravages of addiction or alcoholism

-- life skills training to boost the abilities that will maintain a drug-free life after graduation
+- Life skills training to boost the abilities that will maintain a drug-free life after graduation

 The long-term, residential Narconon alcohol rehab program enables an alcohol addict to focus completely on recovery, on repairing the damage of the past and on planning a positive, productive future.
-Get help with alcohol today.
+Get help with alcohol addiction today.

-Alcohol Abuse Does Destroy Lives - Don't Let it Ruin the Life of your Loved One
+Alcohol Abuse Does Destroy Lives—Don’t Let it Ruin the Life of your Loved One

 While media seems to give more attention to illicit drug abuse than alcoholism, alcoholism is far more widespread, and takes lives and ruins people far more often.
 It’s just more socially acceptable to drink, in most circles, than take drugs like heroin, crack cocaine, methamphetamine or purloined OxyContin.